 Native American Worldviews

 The United States is home to a diversity of Native American religious and spiritual traditions, practices and beliefs.
-Native American worldviews largely vary due to different geographic locations, languages and the material cultures of each nation.
-There is also significantbetween some Native American traditions and Christianity (e.g. Native American Church, also known as Peyotism).
+Native American worldviews largely vary due to differing geographic locations, languages and the material cultures of each nation.
+There is also significant between some Native American traditions and Christianity (e.g. Native American Church, also known as Peyotism).

-These traditions hold a holistic worldview whereby religious or spiritual matters are intertwined with daily life.
-For example, one generally shared feature is the deep connection between myths, symbolic objects and rituals to specific geographic locations and landscapes.
+Native American traditions often express a holistic worldview whereby religious or spiritual matters are intertwined with daily life.
+For example, one commonly shared feature is the deep connection between myths, symbolic objects and rituals to specific geographic locations and landscapes.
 Religious practices are often localised and traditional knowledge about origins and memories of inhabitants are passed down from earlier generations through an oral tradition.
 Native American worldviews also often acknowledge sacred powers that are part of the natural world and its elements (e.g. sky, water, land, flora and fauna).
 In turn, people of the nation attend to these powers to help maintain the balance or amend imbalance in the sacred world.